Israel conducts military operation in Gaza's al-Shifa Hospital - UPI.com

 Israel Defense Forces troops uncovered a 180-foot-long tunnel underneath the Al-Shifa Hospital complex in mid-November.
 On Sunday, the Israel forces launched a raid of the medical facility stating Hamas terrorists were using it to command attacks against Israel.
 Photo via Israel Defense Forces/UPI | License Photo

-March 17 (UPI) -- Israeli forces have launched a "high-precision operation" in the al-Shifa Hospital in Gaza City, officials said Sunday night, attracting swift condemnation from the Palestinian Ministry of Health.
+March 17 (UPI) -- Israeli forces overnight launched a "high-precision operation" in the al-Shifa Hospital in Gaza City, officials said, attracting swift condemnation from the Palestinian Ministry of Health.

 Israel Defense Forces spokesman Rear Adm.
 Daniel Hagari announced the raid in a video statement, saying they had "concrete intelligence that demanded immediate action," specifically that senior Hamas militants were inside the medical facility and were using it to launch attacks against Israel.